 Long Beach Seafood Restaurant is a mecca for one of Singapore’s signature dishes – the chilli crab amongst other seafood delights it offers.
-It’s highly revered as one of the ‘must visit’ places for seafood and I came here in June 2015 to try the legendary chilli crab and black pepper crab dishes.
+It’s highly revered as one of the ‘must visit’ places for seafood and I came here in June 2015 to try the legendary chilli and black pepper crab dishes.

 The meal started with razor clams ($14 each) that were steamed with mountains of garlic, then topped with shimmering soy and lashings fried garlic.
 You’re definitely not having kisses after eating these, but who cares if you can have seductively sweet clams.

 Chilli Sri Lanka crab $72 was sublime stuff too, the hacked up crab parts were swimming in sauce of its own roe, tomato, egg and of course chilli.
 Its a roll-up your sleeves, hunker down, bib-sporting operation but you’re rewarded so well for it.
 Every morsel needs to be winkled out and inhaled.

 The pepper Sri Lanka crab $72 is the same huge beast but cooked in a different sauce or lack of should I say.
 It’s their own rendition from a 60’s recipe of crushed black pepper and butter that coats the giant Sri Lankan mud crab.
 It’s fist sized claws are particularly delectable.
 You should have seen the sized of it but to was no contest against me.

-Aubergine country style $10 was cooked with an anti social amount of garlic just like the clams, and from what I could make out an oyster sauce was a welcome balance to our protein heavy dishes so far.
+Aubergine country style $10 was cooked with an anti social amount of garlic just like the clams, and from what I could make out, some oyster sauce.
+It was a welcome balance to our protein heavy dishes so far.

 Baby kailan with garlic $10 were tender little things that I could eat daily without boredom – why can be have these in London?!

 Mantou both fried and steamed were pillows of pure carb heaven to mop up all the juices.
 My only complaint was that they were teeny and didn’t stand a chance against all the sauce.
 Bigger vehicles were needed.
 (Hint, hint).